 United States Courts of Appeals and ERISA Disability Claims

-The United States courts of appeals are considered among the most powerful and influential courts in the country.
+The United States Courts of Appeals are considered among the most powerful and influential courts in the country.
 These courts have the ability to set legal precedent in regions that cover millions of American citizens.
-U.S. courts of appeals have strong policy influence on U.S. law.
+U.S. courts of appeals have a strong policy influence on U.S. law.